What Colors Clothes Look Best Against a Blue Background

 What kinds of characters can I see myself playing?
 Can I play students?
 Lawyers?
 Business professionals?
 Grandparents?
 Gang members?

-– in fact, it's encouraged.
+It's OK to be stereotypical here– in fact, it's encouraged.
 Do you look like a typical business man?
 Well, if you have a big beard and messy hair, probably not.
 But maybe you could play a gang member or a religious fanatic.

 Remember: it's important to be realistic!
 For instance, if you're only 16 years old, there's no way you could play a cop because you're not old enough.